 Uranus The Magician, by Gustav Holst

 Currently I'm quite fond of The Claypool/Lennon Delirium.
+I'm catching up on Cardiacs, who are so brilliant it's almost hard to endure a lot of, but who are sadly no longer active.
 King Gizzard and The Lizard Wizard are also pretty interesting.
 Ozric Tentacles seem to be my preferred dinner music.

 It's the only time people see me as myself.